youssefelmougy/TOWER/README.md

 ### What is TOWER?

 TOWER is a currently based, Andorid Application, to facilitate trade of textbooks between Hofstra University students.
-It is based out of the Android Studio IDE, with the language Java being used, with firebase implementation as a database to store various students and books as well as implementation of the google API.

 ### Initial Requirements of project
 1. Students should enable students to sell their unwanted textbooks to other students.
 Students will browse